Nirmaldahal25/Blog_backend/README.md

 ## How to run this program
 The application is only configured for development phase.
 Run the following commands in order.
 1. Install all the requirements in the requirements from the requirements.txt file. `pip install -r requirements.txt`
+2. Change the current directory to blog ie. `cd blog`
-2. `python blog/manage.py migrate`
+2. `python manage.py migrate`
-3. `python blog/manage.py runserver`
+3. `python manage.py runserver`